TayrineSoares/TayrineSoares/README.md

 ## 👋 Hey there!

-I’m **Tayrine**, a Junior Full-Stack Developer who loves building apps that not only work well but are fun and intuitive to use.
+I’m **Tayrine**, a Junior Full-Stack Developer who loves building apps that not only work well but feel good to use.

 I recently graduated from **Lighthouse Labs’ Web Development program**, where I built full-stack projects using **JavaScript**, **React**, **Node.js**, **PostgreSQL**, and more.
 I’m always learning and looking for new ways to level up my skills.

-Before switching to tech, I worked in **civil engineering** and the **hospitality industry**, which gave me a solid foundation in problem-solving, project management, staying organized, time management, and thriving in fast-paced environments.
+Before moving into tech, I worked in **civil engineering** and **hospitality**, gaining solid experience in problem-solving, managing projects and time, staying organized, and working well under pressure.

 I’m excited to join a dev team where I can keep growing and contribute my skills.